 “I see a lot of students who want to go into arts and there is a wonderful opportunity to make a life in the arts.
 I am proud to share with them the excellent programs we have at OCC.
 It's a wonderful school, even if their art interest is recreational."

 "I also see a number of students interested in business, healthcare and professional trades.
 Many ask why fine arts credits are important.
 I tell them, ‘creativity is when we start learning.
-As a citizen of the world, your competition knows arts, music, theater and you need to be a well-rounded person to be successful.’”
+As a citizen of the world, your competition knows arts, music, theatre and you need to be a well-rounded person to be successful.’”

 She advises all students, “Enjoy learning and the arts for the sake of simply enjoying it.
 Education is about learning and putting your stamp on this world.
 I am blessed – I love what I do as a musician, educator and a counselor.
 I hope my students find that same passion in life.”